Cape Romain Wilderness

 The Cape Romain Wilderness is part of the 110 million acre National Wilderness Preservation System.
 This System of lands provides clean air, water, and habitat critical for rare and endangered plants and animals.
 In wilderness, you can enjoy challenging recreational activities like hiking, backpacking, climbing, kayaking, canoeing, rafting, horse packing, bird watching, stargazing, and extraordinary opportunities for solitude.
 You play an important role in helping to "secure for the American people of present and future generations the benefits of an enduring resource of wilderness"

 as called for by the Congress of the United States through the Wilderness Act of 1964

 .
 Please follow the requirements outlined below and use Leave No Trace techniques

 when visiting the Cape Romain Wilderness to ensure protection of this unique area.

-In addition to nesting birds, sea turtle nests are plentiful on the Refuge, especially the northern end.
+In addition to nesting birds, sea turtle nests are plentiful, especially in the northern end.
 These nests are protected by cages or enclosures with PVC marking poles.
 Disturbance of these nests is prohibited.